Skip to main content

 China

 โ€ข๐Ÿ” Did You Know?: METI AI governance guidelines require documenting AI tool versions in production.
-Open WebUI version is visible in Settings โ†’ About, and Docker image tags (e.g., :0.3.32) provide exact version pinning for compliance records.
+Open WebUI version is visible in Settings โ†’ About, and pinning Docker images to a specific release tag (instead of :latest) provides exact version records for compliance.

 What Are the 5 Most Common Mistakes When Choosing a Frontend?